systelab/systelab-components/projects/systelab-components/README.md

 </div>
 ```

-Use **.ml-auto** in a flex container if you want to push the item to the left.
+Use **.ms-auto** in a flex container if you want to push the item to the left.
 This will be helpful for example to push a button and place it to the bottom right of a dialog.

 Use **.slab-overflow-container** for the element that could/should scroll.